 It just so happens that the number of CV required to elute a compound isocratically using the solvent system used on TLC equals 1/Rf, quite simple!
-For more on this relationship please see page 24 of the Flash Purification Consumables brochure.
 With this CV information you can determine the separation quality just by subtracting two adjacent compounds' 1/Rf or CV values.
-This generates a value known as delta CV (ΔCV) from which the load amount is determined from a reference table in the same brochure.
+This generates a value known as delta CV (ΔCV) which is a measure of the amount of separation created.
+Larger CV values suggest larger sample load are possible.

 ΔCV = 1/Rf2 - 1/Rf1

 As an example, a 5-component mixture was separated on TLC using 10%, 20%, 30%, and 40% ethyl acetate in hexane.
 As seen in the photo above, compound migration distances and Rf values increase with the % of ethyl acetate.
 Based on the Rf range criteria mentioned previously (Rf 0.1-0.4), only the 10% and 20% ethyl acetate runs show a separation with suitable Rf values.